24/7 EMERGENCY SERVICE

 Key Takeaways

-• Hot water systems should be replaced based on age, efficiency, and functionality, with signs like rust, leaks, and inconsistent temperatures indicating a need for replacement.
+• Hot water systems should be replaced based on age, efficiency and functionality.
+Signs like rust, leaks and inconsistent temperatures indicate a need for replacement.

-• Choosing a new hot water system involves considering energy sources (electric, gas, solar, heat pump), system size, and installation costs, balancing between efficiency, cost, and environmental impact.
+• Choosing a new hot water system involves considering energy sources (electric, gas, solar, heat pump), system size, installation costs and balancing efficiency, cost and environmental impact.

-• Maintenance is crucial for the longevity and efficiency of hot water systems, with recommendations for professional installation, regular check-ups, and energy-saving measures such as insulation and using off-peak tariffs.
+• Maintenance is crucial for the longevity and efficiency of hot water systems.
+We recommend professional installation, regular check-ups and energy saving measures such as insulation and using off peak tariffs.

 When Is It Time to Replace Your Hot Water System?

-Just like any other appliance in your home, your hot water system has a lifespan.
+Like any other appliance in your home your hot water system has a lifespan.
 It doesn’t matter if it’s a gas, electric, or solar hot water system, they all age and eventually need to be replaced.
-So, how do you determine the right moment for replacement?
+So how do you determine the right moment for replacement?
 Begin by evaluating the age of your system.
 The typical lifespan of water heaters ranges between 10 and 15 years for electric systems and 15 to 20 years for gas systems.
-If your system is within this age range, it would be wise to start considering a replacement.
+If your system is within this age range it would be wise to start considering a replacement.

 Efficiency is another significant element to examine.
-As a hot water system gets older, its efficiency gradually decreases, leading to higher energy bills.
-However, how can you accurately determine your system’s age?
+As a hot water system ages its efficiency gradually decreases leading to higher energy bills.
+However how can you accurately determine your system’s age?
 Simple.
 Look for an identifying sticker or label on the system.
 This will contain details such as:

 • Capacity